DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 the majority of protocols for email and file transfers were devised in order to be shared by all Internet service providers (ISP) and site hosting services, without any need to maintain any particular centrality.
-Even the extremely strategic Domain Name System (DNS), permanently redistributes information, despite being based on a limited number of key servers.[^28] The original World Wide Web protocol, HTTP (Hyper Text Transfer Protocol) is also completely open and decentralized allowing for the creation of websites on any computer as long as it is connected to the Internet.
+Even the extremely strategic Domain Name System (DNS) permanently redistributes information, despite being based on a limited number of key servers.[^28] The original World Wide Web protocol, HTTP (Hyper Text Transfer Protocol) is also completely open and decentralized, allowing for the creation of websites on any computer as long as it is connected to the Internet.

-Previous files sharing sites like Napster, which ran on a central server to connect users to each other or MegaUpload, which hosted files directly, have been replaced by more decentralized platforms.
+Previous file sharing sites like Napster, which ran on a central server to connect users to each other or MegaUpload, which hosted files directly, have been replaced by more decentralized platforms.
 These sites benefit more from the Internet’s potential, for example BitTorrent not only allows for the sharing of files among users but also of the resources, computers and connections.

-Yet, the development of social networks, the spread of blogs, and the popularity of BitTorrent have created new centralities.
+Yet the development of social networks, the spread of blogs, and the popularity of BitTorrent have created new centralities.
 Personal homepages are being replaced by blogs on platforms such as Wordpress and Tumblr.
 Facebook and Twitter are replacing forums and email.
 BitTorrent